anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: One man practicing sportsmanship is far better than a hundred teaching it.
+Quote: Happiness can exist only in acceptance.

-By: Knute Rockne
+By: George Orwell